Ryan Leaf uses his story to help other former NFL players

 Ryan Leaf spent most of his time in prison alone and angry until a military veteran persuaded the former No. 2 overall NFL draft pick to stop self-loathing long enough to help fellow inmates learn to read.

-Now the once-star college quarterback who is widely considered the biggest bust in league history is helping former players adapt to retirement and trying to make sure they cope far better than he did.
+Now the once-star college quarterback who is widely considered the biggest bust in league history is helping former players adapt to retirement and hopefully cope far better than he did.

 "He got on me one day about how I didn't understand the value that I had, not only to the men in there but for when I got out and he confronted me on it," Leaf told The Associated Press.
 "He suggested we go down to the prison library and help prisoners who didn't know how to read.
 Many times somebody tried to help me be constructive and I just pushed them away.
 I don't know why in this moment I chose to go.
 It was begrudgingly.
 I still envision myself walking down the hallway complaining about it."